puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### getShellbags(resolve_guids, path) -> Shellbags[] | WindowsError

-Parse Windows Shellbags at default systemdrive.
+Parse Windows Shellbags at default system drive.
 You may enable GUID resolution (this feature only works on Windows).
 You may also provide an optional alternative path to the Shellbags Registry file.

 | Param         | Type   | Description                                             |
 | ------------- | ------ | ------------------------------------------------------- |